TlaskalV/NMDS_shiny/README.md

 3. Colours of points in NMDS

-i) For colour coding of different groups of samples choose appropriate grouping factor (i.e. column with environmental variable in the sample list) and check "Factor".
+..* For colour coding of different groups of samples choose appropriate grouping factor (i.e. column with environmental variable in the sample list) and check "Factor".

 or

-ii) For gradient colour of sample sites according to environmental metadata choose "Values".
+..* For gradient colour of sample sites according to environmental metadata choose "Values".
 <kbd>
 <img align="left" src="/pictures/settings.png" width="300">
 </kbd>